 The Pixel 3 – and larger Pixel 3 XL – makes lugging around a compact camera or even an entry-level DSLR redundant.
 It also has features you can't get on professional cameras, unless you're constantly changing lenses.
 There are two front-facing 8MP cameras here, with the second lens designed for wide-angle selfies, enabling you to get groups photos without cutting people out of the picture.

-To this day, the year-old Google Pixel 2 camera still amazes us, and the Pixel 3 builds off of that success with better photo detail and enhanced HDR.
+To this day, the Google Pixel 2 camera still amazes us, and the Pixel 3 builds off of that success with better photo detail and enhanced HDR.
 What’s more, the color-rich OLED screen is far superior due to its 18:9 aspect ratio.
 It’s not bezel-less by any means, but you do get more screen real estate than on the Pixel 2 – and keep the front-facing stereo speakers.
-It also avoids Pixel 3 XL’s awkward notch cut out that so many people hate on.
+It also avoids Pixel 3 XL’s awkward notch cut out that so many people hate on (rightly so).

 The Google Pixel 3 is the ideal smartphone for anyone who cares about photo quality and isn’t satisfied with their phone’s picture-taking abilities today.
 It has the camera smarts and Android Pie-powered AI smarts of the Pixel 3 XL, without the awkward notch cut-out at the top.
-And, unlike the comparable, one-hand-friendly iPhone XS, it’s cheap – at least by 2018 flagship standards.
+And, unlike the comparable, one-hand-friendly iPhone XS, it’s cheap – at least by 2018 and 2019 flagship standards.